WesselSmit/education-portal/DESIGN_RATIONALE.md

 -->

 **Our experience with Web components**
-The above points stood out for us because we also had to deal with this ourselves and we had to think about how we would solve this.
-Our experience with:
+The above points stood out for us because we also had to deal with this ourselves and we had to think about how we would solve those problems:
 1. Accessibility
-For our app we used the server that the components render, however this is the fallback.
-When the user allows and can use JavaScript, our app uses Web components.
+Using EJS we render the fallbacks for the web components on the server, when the user can use JavaScript, our app replaces the fallbacks with Web components.
 This way we have ensured that our app works well without JavaScript.
 However, the Web components do have the advantage that the user can interact with them, which makes sense since it requires JavaScript.

 2. Styling the Web components
-To style the Web components we have chosen to use the closed context, this means that we add specific styling to the component using the Shadow DOM and don't use the stylesheet.
-However, we aren't big a fan of this because we have to convert the SCSS to CSS and then put this in the Javascript module, which is actually not the intention.
+To style the Web components we chose to use the closed context, this means that we add specific styling to the component using the Shadow DOM and don't use the stylesheet.
+However, we aren't big a fan of this because we have to convert the SCSS to CSS and then put this in the Javascript module, which is ugly and can be a pain in the arse whenever tryigin to change the srtyling a bit.

 <hr>

 ## Service Worker

 We know from experience that the portal is often used on the go, students need to travel to school and often use public transport.
 When travelling the connection can fail for a second.
 It's important our portal is still usable even when offline.
-To achieve offline support and faster load times we Service Workers.
-We also want to be able to notify a student for urgent announcements, this is also done with a Service Worker.
+To achieve offline support and faster load times we use Service Workers.
+We also want to be able to notify (push notification) a student for urgent announcements, this is also done with a Service Worker.

 ### Offline page and Caching

 When using a service worker to cache pages you need to choose a caching strategy; we want to show the most recent pages which is only possible when fetching pages over a connection.
 We try to fetch the page over the network first, this ensures we always try to get the up to date page.
-If that fails (slow internet of no connection) we show a cached version of the page, if we don't have that we show an offline page.
+If that fails (slow internet or no connection) we show a cached version of the page if available, if we don't have the page cached we show an offline page.

 This makes sure we always have a page to show users even if they don't have a connection.

->Out caching strategy is: try requesting over the network, if that fails we serve a cached page, if we don't have the page cached we serve an offline page.
+>Our caching strategy is: requesting over the network, if that fails we serve a cached page, if we don't have the page cached we serve an offline page.

 **Installing SW**